 It is impossible to find two of the same companies as businesses are not created equal.
 Companies' division into small, middle, and large businesses is a result of their differences.
 Business owners should understand that a small business is not simply a smaller version of a big business.
 Unfortunately, small business owners not always understand the difference between their companies and large organizations and see their operations, including financial as being the same as big businesses have but on a smaller scale.
 However, differences, for example, between a local restaurant and a multinational corporation are more diaper than having fewer employees and sales.
 Any small business owner needs to take into consideration all those differences in approaches to the company's management, including financial.

-Small business financial management differs from the financial management of a large corporation because many from financial operations and practices are not necessary and not used in small organizations.
+Small business financial management differs from the financial management of a large corporation because many financial operations and practices are not necessary and not used in small organizations.
 The financial records of any organization regardless of its size are significant to the company's accountability.
-Accountants cater all activities related to the business finance and interpret them into relevant reports.
+Accountants cater to all activities related to business finance and interpret them into relevant reports.

-As a rule, bookkeeping programs offered by different software providers are designed with small business needs in mind: simple, affordable and reliable.
+As a rule, bookkeeping computer programs offered by different software providers are designed with small business needs in mind: simple, affordable, and reliable.
 Such accounting solutions help small organizations to document and report the outgoing and incoming cash flow, including purchases, payments, and sales.
 They can also support payroll processing and the tax form.